aws/aws-app-mesh-examples/walkthroughs/howto-k8s-tls-acm/README.md

 * To install appmesh-controller with IAM Roles for Service Account, follow the instructions [here](https://github.com/aws/eks-charts/blob/master/stable/appmesh-controller/README.md#eks-with-iam-roles-for-service-account) otherwise follow the instructions in [Walkthrough: App Mesh with EKS](../eks/)
 * If all the IAM permissions are being added to the worker node IAM role, then the nodes should have the IAM permissions from the following policies: `AWSAppMeshFullAccess`, `AWSCloudMapFullAccess`.

 * While using ACM PCA for TLS, we require some additional IAM permissions.
-As per [Transport Layer Security (TLS)](https://docs.aws.amazon.com/app-mesh/latest/userguide/tls.html), the following IAM permissions would be required to use ACM PCA for TLS.
+As per [Transport Layer Security (TLS)](https://docs.aws.amazon.com/app-mesh/latest/userguide/tls.html), Proxy authorization must be enabled and the following IAM permissions would be required to use ACM PCA for TLS.Please verify that the worker node IAM roles have the below IAM permissions
-    `acm:DescribeCertificate`
-    `acm-pca:DescribeCertificateAuthority`
+    * `appmesh:StreamAggregatedResources`
-    `acm:ExportCertificate`
+    * `acm:ExportCertificate`
-    `acm-pca:GetCertificateAuthorityCertificate`
+    * `acm-pca:GetCertificateAuthorityCertificate`

 The manifest in this walkthrough requires [aws-app-mesh-controller-for-k8s](https://github.com/aws/aws-app-mesh-controller-for-k8s) version [>=v1.0.0](https://github.com/aws/aws-app-mesh-controller-for-k8s/releases/tag/v1.0.0).
 Run the following to check the version of controller you are running.
 ```